Buyer Guides · San Diego · Down Payment Assistance

 PMI Reduced rates, removable at 80% LTV

-Compatibility Matrix — Which DPA Works with Which Loan
+Compatibility Matrix — Which Assistance Works with Which Loan

 Not every DPA program works with every loan type.
-This matrix shows you exactly which combinations are valid.
-Green means confirmed compatible.
-Red means not available.
-Yellow means verify with your lender.
+This matrix shows confirmed combinations.
+Yes means compatible.
+No means not available.
+Verify means compatibility depends on specific program rules — check with your lender.

 DPA Program FHA Conventional VA USDA First-Time Only?